-Increased blood volume in pregnancy puts pressure on the kidneys since they have to process higher volumes of fluids.
+The increased blood volume in pregnancy puts pressure on the kidneys since they have to process higher volumes of fluids.
 This increases the urge to urinate in most women, and you might find yourself going to the loo more often!
 Also, the growing uterus puts pressure on the bladder, causing incontinence in early pregnancy.
 During menopause, loss of muscle and tissue tone causes incontinence.

 9. Sleep Problems and Fatigue

-In pregnancy, high levels of progesterone cause fatigue which cause women to feel sleepy.
+During pregnancy, high levels of progesterone cause fatigue which cause women to feel sleepy.
 In perimenopause, women have trouble falling asleep and staying asleep through the night.
 This leads to sleep deprivation and tiredness.

 Symptoms Occurring Only in Pregnancy

-While there are overlapping symptoms of pregnancy and menopause, the following symptoms, specific to pregnancy will make it easier to understand your own condition.
+While there are overlapping symptoms of pregnancy and menopause, the following symptoms specific to pregnancy will make it easier to understand your own condition.